Forex trading in the UAE

 When do you need a license?

-A forex trading license in the UAE is only required if you plan to operate a business providing brokerage or investment services, or managing client funds.
-If you trade solely for personal income, no license is needed.
+A forex trading license in the UAE is only required if you plan to operate a business providing brokerage or investment services or managing client funds.
+A regulatory license is also mandatory for activities such as asset management or running prop firms using client money.
+If you trade solely for personal income using your own funds and a licensed broker, no license is needed.
 However, there are important nuances to consider.

 How can you trade forex in the UAE?